Collodion

 Collodion is a flammable, syrupy solution of nitrocellulose in ether and alcohol.
 There are two basic types: flexible and non-flexible.
 The flexible type is often used as a surgical dressing or to hold dressings in place.
 When painted on the skin, collodion dries to form a flexible nitrocellulose film.
 While it is initially colorless, it discolors over time.
 Non-flexible collodion is often used in theatrical make-up.
-Collodion was also the basis of most wet-plate photography until it was superseded by modern gelatin emulsions.
+Collodion is also the basis of the photographic "collodion process", common through the later half of the nineteenth century until it was superseded by less cumbersome gelatin processes.

 History

 In 1846, Louis-Nicolas Ménard and Florès Domonte discovered that cellulose nitrate could be dissolved in ether.
 They devised a mixture of ether as the solvent and ethanol as a diluent that rendered cellulose nitrate into a clear gelatinous liquid.
 Collodion was first used medically as a dressing in 1847 by the Boston physician John Parker Maynard.
 The solution was dubbed "collodion" (from the Greek κολλώδης (kollodis), gluey) by Augustus Addison Gould of Boston, Massachusetts.